What Is the Paleo Lifestyle and Is It Right for You?

 Any fruit is fair game, but some offer better nutrition.
 So-called superfoods such as blueberries, cranberries, and pomegranates offer an extra boost of micronutrients and antioxidants with each serving.

-On the Paleo diet, fiber will be in short supply unless you're strategic in your portions of fruits and vegetables.
+On the Paleo lifestyle, fiber will be in short supply unless you're strategic in your portions of fruits and vegetables.
 Certain vegetables, such as broccoli, carrots, and beets, are fiber-rich and can help you keep your body balanced.

 Paleo foods can be a challenge for some people who are used to eating a lot of grains and processed foods.
-However, following the Paleo diet can be rewarding because it allows you to eat healthy, unprocessed foods.
+However, following the Paleo lifestyle can be rewarding because it allows you to eat healthy, unprocessed foods.

 If you decide to stick to this diet long-term or you're a gardener prior to switching your diet, you can save money on groceries by growing your own food.

-Making Your Paleo Diet Plan
+Making Your Paleo Lifestyle Plan

 At first, it may seem like Paleo is not only restrictive, but a lot of work - at least in the kitchen.
 But it doesn't have to be with a meal prep or meal delivery service.